 Now, imagine a similar situation with an organization’s vendors.
 For an organization that has a large vendor inventory, it might seem appealing to consolidate its vendors for more efficient operations.
 However, relying too heavily on a single vendor to perform several, or all critical and/or high-risk functions can expose an organization to vendor concentration risk.

 Note: Vendor concentration risk can also refer to geographical concentration, in which a significant number of vendors are in the same area.
 This could lead to additional business continuity or disaster recovery risk if that area is affected by a significant event like a natural disaster.
 This blog will focus on concentration risk as it relates to the quantity of vendors.

 The Pros and Cons of Vendor Concentration Risk

 PRO: Concentrating or limiting the vendor pool might lead to volume pricing discounts resulting from bundled services.
 Rather than pay five separate vendors for different services, a single vendor may offer an attractive discount if you bundle everything together.

-What may seem appealing at first can usually be uncovered as a pricing strategy that offers up a loss leader on the main product and the vendor simply makes up that loss by up charging the many ancillary products to make up the difference.
-A savvy vendor manager or executive will look closely at this and know what the true market pricing is on each product or service.
+CON: Bundled pricing may seem appealing at first, but this is often revealed to be a pricing strategy that benefits the vendor.
+The main product could be a loss leader so the vendor will upcharge the additional products or services to make up the difference.
+A savvy vendor manager or executive will be able to identify this strategy and understand what the true market pricing is on each product or service.

-- Increasing cyber threats and potential exposure to natural disasters impacting a sole service provider causing disruption
+- Disruption from increasing cyber threats and potential exposure to natural disasters

 - Reliance on concentrations in significant third-party vendors